YooHyun-Kim/CLAS/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+---
+name: Feature Request
+about: Suggest an idea for this project
+title: '[FEATURE] '
+labels: 'enhancement'
+assignees: ''
+---

+## Problem Description
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

-**Describe the solution you'd like**
+## Proposed Solution
 A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+## Alternatives Considered
 A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+## Additional Context
-Add any other context or screenshots about the feature request here.
+- Add any other context or screenshots about the feature request here
+- List potential benefits
+- List potential challenges

+## Implementation Suggestions (Optional)
+Any ideas on how this could be implemented?